razered/Nomi/_posts/2020-07-12-python-concurrency.md

 ## Achieving true parallelism - multiprocessing vs multithreading
 One way to achieve speed boosts on CPU-bound programs is through using multiple processes through the `multiprocessing` module available in Python.
 Why does this not suffer from the same problems as multi-threading?
 Simple, because each process has it's own GIL.
 But why do developers lament about GIL if this is a perfectly functional solution?
 That's because using multiple processes is not _really_ the same as using multiple threads.
-- You do not have access to shared memory so you have to rely on pickling and unpickling objects to share information and so on.
+- Threads live in the same memory space whereas all processes have a separate memory space.
+You can have shared memory between threads but this is not possible for processes.
+So, in the case of multiprocessing one has to rely on IPC constructs given by the OS or pickling and unpickling objects to share information.
-- Difference 2
+- Threads are often described as as lightweight processes.
+This means they require fewer resources, are faster to spawn and have a smaller operational overhead.
-- Difference 3
+- The advantage of multiprocessing is that individual processes are interruptible and killable but the same cannot be said about threads.

-But, it gets the job done.
+These things must be kept in mind before one implements a concurrent solution in Python.